-Myth: Wade Robson Attempted to Hide His Lawsuit from Public View
+Myth: Wade Robson Attempted To Hide His Lawsuit From Public View

 Wade Robson's lawsuit